compactr/compactr.js/README.md

 ## Alright, what about features?

-In the near future, you will be able to:
+Right now, Compactr allows you to

 - [x] Use Waterline schemas
 - [x] Use Mongoose schemas
 - [x] Synchronously encode/decode
+- [x] Encode nested objects/Arrays

+And in the near future

-- [ ] Nested objects/ Arrays
+- [ ] Run validation checks on payloads

 ## Alright, I'm convinced!
 How can I help?